Filters

 • When there is a limit on how many filters a user can apply at a time

-• When there is a limit on how many options can be selected for one attribute
+• When there is a limit on how many options can be selected for 1 attribute

 When using error validation in a filter, include a tooltip on hover with an explanation of what went wrong.